AvyFly/parasect/docs/usage_create_menu.rst

 If you plan to generate only one Meal (a single parameter set), then put all your parameter definitions here.
 Otherwise, put in the Common Ingredients **only** those parameters who are common across all of your Meals.

 Then, define your Allergen Ingredients.
-These are parameters who you don't want to exist in your generated parameter set.
+These are parameters that you don't want to exist in your generated parameter set.
 They will be removed from the default parameters list, if you point to one as a basis of your Meal.
-Some autopilot software group their parameters in *parameter groups*.
+Some autopilot software group their parameters in *parameter groups* (e.g. PX4).
 This makes it easier to mark them as allergens as a whole, by placing the group name in the Allergen Groups section of the Dish.

 If you plan to use slightly different versions of your Dish across the different Meals, then add a Variants section in your Dish.